bb-qq/r8152/readme.md

 # DSM driver for realtek RTL8152/RTL8153/RTL8156/RTL8157 based USB Ethernet adapters

-This is a Realtek USB ethernet driver package for Synology NASes.
+This is a Realtek USB ethernet driver package for Synology NAS devices.

 * RTL8152/RTL8153: 1.0Gbps
 * RTL8156: 2.5Gbps
 * RTL8157: 5Gbps

-You may also be interested in my other projects:
+You might also be interested in my other projects:
 * [AQC111U(5Gbps ethernet) driver package for Synology NASes](https://github.com/bb-qq/aqc111)
 * [UASP(USB Attached SCSI Protocol for external storage devices) driver package for Synology NASes](https://github.com/bb-qq/uas)

 ## ⚠️**WARNING**

-It has been confirmed that this driver has been modified and reprinted on other sites.
+It has been confirmed that this driver has been modified and repackaged on other websites.

-Since this driver works with root privileges, **DO NOT USE IT OBTAINED FROM OTHER SITES**.
+Since this driver works with root privileges, **DO NOT USE IT OBTAINED FROM OTHER WEBSITES**.

 ## Supported NAS platform

 * DSM 7.x and 6.2
-* Almost all models released after 2017
+* Almost all models released after 2017.
-  * Older models also work, but you may not have enough performance.
+  * Older models may also work, but you might not experience optimal performance.
   * [Compatibility reports](https://github.com/bb-qq/r8152/wiki/Compatibility) by the community will help you.

-You can download drivers from the [release page](https://github.com/bb-qq/r8152/releases) and determine a proper driver for your model from [knowledge base of Synology](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have),
+You can download the drivers from the [release page](https://github.com/bb-qq/r8152/releases) and determine the appropriate driver for your model from [Synology knowledge base](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have),

 I would appreciate it if you could let me know whether it works.
 If you have any problems, the [Troubleshooting](https://github.com/bb-qq/r8152/wiki/Troubleshooting) page may help.